suvojeet-sengupta/Advisor-Desk/PLAY_STORE_ANSWERS.md

 ### 5. What changes did you make to your app based on what you learned during your closed test?

 The closed test was instrumental in shaping the app.
 Nearly every major feature and recent update has been a direct result of tester feedback.
-We maintained an active and responsive feedback loop, which allowed us to make the following critical changes, as evidenced by our commit history since July 31st:
+We maintained an active and responsive feedback loop, which allowed us to make the following critical changes, as evidenced by our commit history:

 1.  **Customizable Salary Parameters (Commit `3a2bbf8`):** Testers noted that the company occasionally adjusts salary and bonus parameters.
 In response, we built a settings screen where users can customize these values themselves, ensuring the app remains accurate even if the official pay structure changes.